Identity Propagation in Microservices: Securing Non-Human Identities

 Securing non-human identities (NHIs) in microservices can feel like navigating a maze, but with the right strategies, you can ensure your system remains secure and compliant.
 Let's explore some common identity propagation strategies tailored for NHIs.

 • JSON Web Tokens (JWT): JWTs are a popular and effective way to propagate identity.
-As mentioned earlier, JWTs provide a secure mechanism for sharing claims between a client and a microservices application.
-For example, in a financial application, a JWT can carry the ID of the calling microservice, the client ID, or the system that initiated the request.
+They provide a secure mechanism for sharing claims between a client and a microservices application.
+For example, in a financial application, a JWT can carry the id of the calling microservice, the client id, or the system that initiated the request.

 • Bearer Tokens: These tokens act like digital cash.
 If a microservice possesses a valid bearer token, it's trusted without further verification at each step, streamlining internal communications.
 However, it's crucial to implement robust security measures to prevent token theft or misuse.